MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 ```

 > [!NOTE]
-> If the Q# operation does not have any returns (i.e. has return type `Unit`), use the `.Wait()` method call instead of `.Result`.
+> If the Q# callable does not have any returns (i.e. has return type `Unit`), use the `.Wait()` method call instead of `.Result`.
 > The `Run` method is actually executed asynchronously, because this will be the case for real quantum hardware.
 > Therefore the `Wait()` method blocks further execution until the task completes.

 #### Arguments

-Any arguments to the Q# operation are simply passed as additional arguments afer the target machine.
+Any arguments to the Q# callable are simply passed as additional arguments afer the target machine.
 Hence the results of `MeasureSuperpositionArray` on `n=4` qubits would fetched via

 ```csharp